 Rife with political turmoil and steeped in culture, this unique and highly fantastical dystopian romance is both intriguing and imaginative.
 Johnson excels at building rich and gorgeously complex worlds, and her prose shines with a sophistication that's uncommon in YA literature. -School Library Journal

-With grace and precision, walks the line between literary lyricism and good old-fashioned science fiction storytelling.
+With grace and precision, The Summer Prince walks the line between literary lyricism and good old-fashioned science fiction storytelling.
 Johnson has created a city that lives and breathes on the page, its samba rhythms and sea breezes balanced by algae stink and rusting spiderbots.- Petra Mayer, NPR Book ReviewsAnd an interview with the author which offers many insights that are helpful in understanding the story.
 Follow this link to the NPR interview with Alaya Dawn Johnson.

 I'm not sure that The Summer Prince will make it onto our Mock Printz reading list or not.
 But I will do my best to represent it well to the selection committee.
 It you have read it, or after you read it, please let me know what you think of it.
 I am eager to hear other opinions.